heavenmarshal/driving_school/homelink.md

 It is suggested that the car is serviced every year or every 12,000 miles travelled, whichever comes first.

 The suggested tire pressure can be found on on a sticker in the door jamb, or in the owner's manual.
-Some models place place the stickers on the trunk lid, in the console or on the fuel door.
+Some models place the stickers on the trunk lid, in the console or on the fuel door.

 The checklist of items for vehicle maintenance: 1) fluids, include engine oil, coolant, transmission oil, e.t.c.
 2) wipers, should be changed every year, 3) lights, ensure all of them work, 4) battery, watch for corrosion at the battery terminal, 5) tires, maintain proper pressure,
 6) filters, should be replace when they are dirty.